shelleyolivia/learn-tutorials/celo/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp.md

 }
 ```

-**Let's implement the Logic to connect to the Wallet:**
+**Let's implement the Logic to connect to the Wallet**:

-We will use Redux to manage the app state, we have to set up redux actions to make a call to the Celo Wallet and return the result which is then saved in the app global state.
+We will use Redux to manage the app state, we have to set up Redux actions to make a call to the Celo Wallet and return the result which is then saved in the app global state.
 To keep your directory devoid of clutter, open a directory to hold the files for the Redux logic:

 ![](https://github.com/figment-networks/learn-tutorials/raw/master/assets/reduxdirectory.png)